 There are many ways to upcycle your wardrobe.
-Besides cutting & sewing the old garments into new items you can also renew them by creative mending - work with the machine or needle and thread, to mend the broken part of your jeans.
+Besides cutting & sewing the old garments into a new item, you can also renew them by creative mending - work with the machine or needle and thread, to mend the broken part of your jeans.
 Patches - work with patches to cover up the hole.
 Stitches - use nice confronting colors in threads and use the machine or the needle to create beautiful patterns in funky stitches.
+If you are not quite getting it, you are able to learn more at my workshops in Amsterdam.

 – Tutorial - Do it yourself – how to make a small denim backpack